-One of my very first recipes on this website was my Korean Fried Cauliflower.
+One of my very first recipes on this website was a Cheesecake Factory copycat recipe of their Korean Fried Cauliflower.
 Since it was so dang irresistible, I thought I’d make a version that I could eat more frequently, that’s a touch healthier.
-This vegan Air Fried Korean Chili Cauliflower is just as spicy, sweet and to die for as the fried version.
-The only caveat is that it’s less oily (and thus less heavy) but just as comforting.
+This vegan Air-Fried Korean Cauliflower is just as spicy, sweet and to die for as the fried version.
+The only difference is that it’s less oily (and thus less heavy) but just as comforting.

-While some of the beginning steps to this recipe are similar to the fried version, you could argue that this air fried version is easier.
+This vegan Korean cauliflower is super fast and easy to make.
+I love that I don’t need to turn on my oven for this recipe since it uses my countertop air fryer.
+While some of the beginning steps to this recipe are similar to the fried version, you could argue that this air-fried version is easier.
 Since there’s no frying involved, most of the cook-time is passive.
 All you need to do is throw the basket into the air fryer, and presto!
 20 minutes later, your cauliflower is ready to eat.
+Served over rice, these air fryer cauliflower wings become a filling weeknight dinner.

 No air-fryer?
 No problem!
 I’ve included baking instructions in the recipe card below for you.
 Everyone should be able to enjoy this delicious cauliflower side dish.